 majang wana "tiger female" uses majang ("tiger") as class word

-Some words of Sanskrit origin has the feminine formed with the suffix –i, like puri "princess" (from Sanskrit putri, feminine of putra, "prince").
+Some feminine words ending in i are derived from Sanskrit feminine, like puri "princess" (from Sanskrit putri, feminine of putra, "prince").

 The plural of nouns can be obtained by the use of class words with collective meaning (haima "people" or ngadya "group", for instance), by the use of suffix –ra (tau "person", taura "persons") or by duplicating the noun (iha "fish", iha-iha "school of fishes").
 The suffix –ra becomes –èra before r and makes final l disappear (syor "gentleman", syorèra "gentlemen", lakal "potato", lakara "potatoes").
 In most cases, the word loses the final vowel (tokingawa "passenger", tokingaura "passengers", kota "city", kotra "cities") or moves the vowel to the last syllable (wisi "star", wisrya "stars").
 Some are irregular (wana "woman", watra "women").